zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 In addition to the data augmentation I also did problem augmentation by applying a transformation only to the inputs or to the outputs.
-This transformation created new ARC problems by composing the original ARC transformation with randomly new ones.
+This transformation created new ARC problems by composing the original ARC transformation with randomly chosen new ones.

-These new transformations needed to be reversible, otherwise the new generated problems could not be solvable.
+These new transformations needed to be reversible, otherwise the new generated problems might not be solvable.
 I used the following additional transformations:

 - Rotations and/or flips